adityapoorna/hadoop/README.md

-continuous merging small files into HDFS using streaming API and cron
+Continuous merging small files into HDFS using streaming API and cron

 step 1 : create a tmp directory hadoop fs -mkdir tmp